arungudelli/python.shiksha/content/en/library/built-in-functions/property-built-in-function-in-python/index.md

 ---
-title: "python property() function syntax,usage and examples"
+title: "Python property() function syntax,usage and examples"
-description: "The 'property()' function is one of the built-in function in python"
+description: "The 'property()' function is one of the built-in function in Python"
 date: "2022-07-26T11:00:40+09:00"
 draft: false
 link: "property() Built-in functions"